 What is Oxytetracycline and what is it used for?

 Oxytetracycline 250mg tablets are available to buy from The Independent Pharmacy’s Online Doctor service, following a free consultation, to help treat acne.
 To find out more about acne and see all the available treatments, see our Acne page.

-Oxytetracycline 250mg tablets are an oral antibiotic used to treat acne, rosacea and other bacterial infections.
-Acne symptoms will present as blackheads and whiteheads, which are often referred to as spots or pimples.
+Oxytetracycline is an oral antibiotic used to treat acne, rosacea and other bacterial infections.
+Acne symptoms will usually present themselves as a mixture of blackheads, whiteheads, and redness which are often referred to as spots or pimples.

 Acne is a common condition amongst teenagers and adults and often presents itself as clusters of spots, which vary in size from small whiteheads and blackheads to large cysts and pus-filled spots, the larger of which can sometimes leave scars.

 Acne usually comes about as a result of a hormonal imbalance in the body, which is most common during puberty.
 For females, acne can also present itself when a period is due and also in the earlier stages of pregnancy.
 You can, however, get acne at any stage of your life and many adults have acne that comes and goes depending on environmental and hormonal changes.